Introduction

 Callbacks Called

-The methods for easy compression can call the following callbacks to notify about
+The methods for easy compression can call the following callbacks to notify about the progress:

 To read more about using callback objects, see